-4. Intestinal infections – there are a variety of bacteria and parasites that can infect the stomach or intestines.
+There are a variety of bacteria and parasites that can infect the stomach or intestines.
 The pain can occur anywhere in the belly.
 The biggest clue that the abdominal pain may be due to an intestinal infection is the presence of chronic diarrhea.
 These infections are diagnosed by sending samples of the diarrhea to a lab for testing.
 The treatment is medication to eradicate the infection.

-One way to approach this situation is when your child complains of the pain, simply acknowledge her by saying something like "I know dear, sometimes my tummy hurts too.
-But you will be okay.”
-Do not give any special attention to it, and do not try to help your child find a remedy.
-For example, do not have her lay down and you rub her tummy to make it feel better.
-Make some effort to give her extra attention at times when she is NOT complaining.
-This will lessen her need to complain for attention.
-There is really no way to know for sure if the pain is due to behavior or illness.
-Use your instinct, and do not ignore the pain longer that you feel is appropriate.
+One way to approach this situation is to simply acknowledge your child by saying something like "I know dear, sometimes my tummy hurts too.
+But you will be okay."
+Don't give any special attention to it, and do not try to help your child find a remedy.
+For example, do not have them lay down and you rub their tummy to make it feel better.
+Instead, make an effort to give your child extra attention at times when they are NOT complaining.
+This will lessen your child's need to complain for attention.
+However, there is really no way to know for sure if the pain is due to behavior or illness, so use your parental instinct, and do not ignore the pain longer than you feel is appropriate.

 - Tumors – this is an extremely rare occurrence in children.
 The doctor can often feel an abdominal mass.
 Do not jump to this as a possible diagnosis, because it is extremely rare.

-- Organ problems – very rarely, one of the abdominal organs may have a problem.
+- Organ problems – again, very rarely, one of the abdominal organs may have a problem.
 These include the liver, gallbladder, pancreas, kidneys, and spleen.

-When to see the doctor.
 If the pain is mild and not interfering with your child's life or sleep, then it is okay to observe your child for a few weeks.
 The pain usually goes away on its own.
 If the pain is moderate to severe, then see your doctor.

-Your doctor will need to know many details regarding the pain in order to evaluate its cause.
+Your doctor will need to know many details regarding the pain to evaluate its cause.
 Keep a diary for several weeks.
 Write down every day when the pain occurs, and answer the following questions with each episode: